baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-cjdns-on-raspberry-pi.md

-By installing and running cjdns on a home computer, for example, that computer becomes a cjdns node that can be networked with any other machine that is also running the protocol.
+By installing and running cjdns on a home computer, for example, that computer becomes a cjdns node that can be networked with any other machine that is also running the protocol. cjdns is hardware and protocol-agnostic.
+It doesn't care how the nodes are actually communicating, allowing it to serve as a bridge between otherwise incompatible networks.
+So a cjdns router could include a single WiFi interface using a layer 2 mesh to communicate with multiple peers, or it could using multiple point to point links to communicate with a single peer each, or it could use wired Ethernet, and it can even bridge over existing networks including the Internet.
 You can find a more extensive explanation of cjdns objectives within [Project Goals][13] and [whitepaper][14] documents on Github.